CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 ### The Gaussian trick

-Remember Gauss added up the numbers from 1 to 100 by imaging two number lines:
+Remember Gauss added up the numbers from 1 to 100 by imagining two number lines:

 ```r